 Average coffee table cost UK

-NimbleFins analysis of 7 major retailers shows that while the cost of coffee tables in the UK ranges from £19 to £4,999+, the average cost of a coffee table is between £150 and £260, with the absolute cheapest tables coming from Argos and Ikea, both at £19.
+NimbleFins analysis of 7 major retailers shows that while the cost of coffee tables in the UK ranges from £15 to £4,999+, the average cost of a coffee table is between £160 and £260, with some of the cheapest tables coming from Argos (£12) and Ikea (£19).

-For a range of well-priced tables we recommend Wayfair, with thousands (7521 to be precise) of coffee tables available from £28 in a range of styles.
-Runner-up, NEXT, has only 155 coffee tables by comparison.
+For a range of well-priced tables, Wayfair sells thousands (more than 10,000!) of coffee tables available from £17.99 in a range of styles.
+Runner-up, NEXT, has roughly 1,000 coffee tables by comparison.

 Whilst writing this article Wayfair’s prices and stock levels have appeared to vary at the top end of their table selection, so before splashing out consider calling them to ask if any discounts are available, as their top end pricing may be the result of algorithm or availability-driven pricing gone mad.